10010101001/galactic-couriers/README.md

 ### Compatibility
 The most likely compatibility issues with other plugins would likely be star systems overlaps.
 This plugin adds a single star systems right to the west of Silikatakfar, and a small cluster of systems to the very far north-west corner of the galaxy.
 I also plan to have multiple missions that change the player's swizzle, which would result in conflict with any other plugins that do the same.
-Open an issue if you find a compatibility issue with any other plugin so I can try to fix it.
+Open an issue if you find a conflict with any other plugin so I can try to fix it.
 ___
 ### Story overview